fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 | N3 | Data Transfer Closeout          | In order to ensure a more smooth gameplay for players who had used PUBG MOBILE Normdic Map: Livik ("Prior App") before, BATTLEGROUNDS MOBILE INDIA ("New App") will transfer some of the data from the Prior App account to the New App.      |

 ###### 3 rows in set (0.00 sec)

+## CREATING A SUB-DIVISION TABLE FOR NEWS CALLED ACHIEVEMENTS

 ```sql
 CREATE TABLE Achievements (ID VARCHAR(50) PRIMARY KEY , Heading VARCHAR(50) NOT NULL , Image_URL VARCHAR(100) NOT NULL , Description VARCHAR(500) NOT NULL , FOREIGN KEY (ID) REFERENCES NEWS(ID));